forgotten-pillar/fp-notes/content/doctrine/hermeneutics/weight-of-evidence.md

 >  The Lord desires that every soul who claims to believe the truth shall have an **intelligent knowledge** of what is **truth**. **False prophets will arise and will deceive many**.
 Everything is to be shaken that can be shaken.
 Then does it not become everyone to **understand the reasons of our faith**? **In place of having so many sermons there should be a more close searching of the Word of God, opening the Scriptures, text by text, and searching for the** **strong evidences** that sustain the **fundamental doctrines** that have brought us where we now are, upon the **platform of eternal truth**.
 [2SM, 392](https://egwwritings.org/read?panels=p99.2402&index=0)

-Sermons, and presentations are not the weight of evidence. [[Importance of Personal Study|A personal study of the Scriptures]] is the source of the weight of evidence.
+Sermons, and presentations are not the weight of evidence. [[importance-of-personal-study|A personal study of the Scriptures]] is the source of the weight of evidence.